Wizcorp/node-iap/README.md

 **The payment object**

-The receipt string is the purchase token that google play returns to the frontend when a purchase is made.
+The receipt string is the purchase token that Google Play returns to the mobile application when a purchase is made.

-Both packageName and productId are compulsory and must be provided.
+Both packageName and productId are compulsory.

 Lastly you must provide `keyObject` which is the Google API Service Account JSON key file linked to your Google Play account for authentication.
 This property can be either a string, file buffer or an object.
 If provided a string or file